syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/mac-installer/how-to-download.md

    ![License and downloads of Syncfusion Essential Studio](images/license-download.png)

 4. Unlock key is not required to install the Syncfusion Flutter Mac trial installer.
-5. For Mac OS, PKG formats is available for download.
+5. For Mac OS, DMG formats is available for download.

    ![License and downloads of Syncfusion Essential Studio](images/Mac_Download.PNG)